jayanand05/Blockchain-enabled-Payment-Gateway/README.md

 # Blockchain-enabled-Payment-Gateway

-A simple front-end where user can fund as much he wants with given input field and withdraw ETH.
-This project is made up javascript and HTML.
+A simple front-end where user can fund, can withdraw and calculate the total amount with given input field.

 ## Fund Me App